hantsy/hantsy.github.io/content/tutorials/ee8.md

 description: "A series of docs to describe how to write a testable Java EE/Jakarta EE 8 Application"
 ---

-Kickstart a Jakarta EE 8 Application
+A series of docs to describe how to write a testable Java EE/Jakarta EE 8 Application